 Students with disabilities may not be expelled, suspended or otherwise removed to another setting in excess of 10 consecutive school days, or subjected to a series of shorter suspensions or removals during the school year (or during a single placement within the school year) that taken collectively constitute a change of placement, unless a determination has been made by a duly convened IEP or § 504 team that the misconduct constituting grounds for expulsion, suspension or removal longer than these specified periods was not a manifestation of the student's disability (this provision does not apply to placement in an appropriate interim alternative educational setting, as provided in the immediately preceding paragraph).
-If the IEP or § 504 team determines that the student's conduct was a manifestation of the student's disability, the expulsion, suspension or removal may not exceed the periods specified in the first sentence of this paragraph and the appropriateness of the student's IEP or § 504 team determines that the student's conduct was not a manifestation of the student's disability, the student may be expelled, suspended or removed for longer than the periods specified in the first sentence of this paragraph.
+If the IEP or § 504 team determines that the student's conduct was a manifestation of the student's disability, the expulsion, suspension or removal may not exceed the periods specified in the first sentence of this paragraph and the appropriateness of the student's IEP or § 504 plan shall be reviewed and necessary revisions shall be made, in accordance with governing law.
+If the IEP or § 504 team determines that the student's conduct was not a manifestation of the student's disability, the student may be expelled, suspended or removed for longer than the periods specified in the first sentence of this paragraph.
 During such periods of expulsion, suspension or removal special education students, but not § 504 students, must continue to receive educational services as determined by the IEP team.